 Drunk driving is one of the most commonly broken traffic laws in Mississippi.
 State law says that any driver with a blood alcohol content (BAC) of or above .08% is considered impaired and cannot legally drive their car.
 According to Mississippi Department of Transportation (MDOT), drunk driving fatalities account for 18% of all traffic fatalities in the state.

-In our state, the rate of drunk driving related deaths is double the national average, according to the Centers for Disease Control and Prevention (CDC).
+In our state, the rate of drunk driving related deaths is higher than the national average, according to the Centers for Disease Control and Prevention (CDC).
 Citations and arrests for DUIs have dropped in the past years, which correlates to an increase in drunk driving fatalities because the drivers have not been taken off the streets.
 If you drink, don’t get behind the wheel.
 Calling a designated driver saves lives.

 Just as dangerous as drunk driving, distracted driving is common in Mississippi.
 MDOT says that drivers who use hand-held devices while driving are four times more likely to get into a serious accident.
 Even though there are laws prohibiting texting and driving, only 5 citations were issued per 100,000 population, according to Mississippi Today.